chonthu/Codeigniter-Google-Analytics-Class/README.md

 		->get_object();

-	// Please note you can also query against your account and find all the profiles assiated with it by
+	// Please note you can also query against your account and find all the profiles associated with it by
 	// grab all profiles within your account
 	$data['accounts'] = $this->ga_api->login()->get_accounts();